m4YnK-7/Blogging_Website/README.md

 - We've introduced an in-app currency system to reward your dedication to reading.
 The more you read, the more you earn.
 - Use your earned currency to unlock premium content, access special features, and interact with our vibrant community.
+- Read-eem your earns

 ### Seamless Payment System with MetaMask

 - We've integrated the power of MetaMask for a seamless and secure payment system.
-- With MetaMask, you can make microtransactions for the chapters you read, ensuring your financial transactions are smooth and reliable.
+- With MetaMask, you can make microtransactions for the chapters you read, ensuring your financial transactions are safe and reliable.

 ## Get Started

-1. **Sign Up**: Create your account on [Your Blogging Website Name] to access all these amazing features.
+1. **Sign Up**: Create your account on OnlyBlogs to access all these amazing features.
 2. **Explore Reads**: Visit the "Reads" section to dive into quick and curated blogs.
 3. **Build Your Reading List**: Start curating your reading list by adding articles, chapters, and blogs you want to read later.
 4. **Earn In-App Currency**: As you read, you'll earn in-app currency that you can use for various benefits.